 It bears the coat of arms of Louis XII (porcupine) and those of Anne (greyhound) in order to symbolize the alliance of the Kingdom of France and the Duchy of Brittany.

 La Tour de la Couronne dates from the same time; Anne added the superb Early Renaissance loggias.

-It connects Le Grand Logis with the Le Grand Government which was rebuilt in the 17th century after being destroyed by a fire.
+It connects Le Grand Logis to Le Grand Government that was rebuilt in the 17th century after being destroyed by a fire.

 The arsenal exploded in 1800 and destroyed the buildings located in its extension.

-François I built Le Petit Gouvernement (full French Renaissance architecture) which he used as private residence when he sojourned in Nantes.
+François I built Le Petit Gouvernement (French Renaissance architecture) and used it as private residence when he sojourned in Nantes.